 A trace investigation from two bovine tuberculosis positive cattle found at a processing facility led to the identification of a bovine TB positive roping cattle herd in Kalamazoo County, Michigan (see discussion on Herd # 72 below).
 The infected animals originated from an infected herd in Indiana, prior to the Indiana herd testing positive for bovine TB in December 2016.
 A three-mile radius special surveillance area was established on February 20, 2018 in Kalamazoo and Barry Counties.
-Of the 10 herds that were initially shown to be in the circle, we have determined that 9 of those herds required a test by August 20, 2018 and to date 6 of these herds have completed their testing with no finding of disease.
+All nine herds in the circle that required testing have completed the test with no disease found.

-B. MDARD Bovine Tuberculosis Surveillance (SECTION CORRECTED)
+B. MDARD Bovine Tuberculosis Surveillance